MayankDw/store_locator/README.md

 Order online and ship from store.
 The method applies to customers shopping online and different items based on availability at nearest stores getting picked for fulfillment.
+The store locator can be advanced using machine learning algoriths to find the nearest set of stores, creating clusters for the stores by location groups.